 Because of many things, Prairie Village is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Prairie Village really has some of the features that families look for when choosing a good community to raise children.
 Is Prairie Village perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The people who call Prairie Village home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Prairie Village residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Prairie Village include Irish, English, European, and French .
+The greatest number of Prairie Village residents report their race to be White, followed by Asian.
+Important ancestries of people in Prairie Village include German, Irish, English, European, and Italian.

 The most common language spoken in Prairie Village is English.
 Other important languages spoken here include Spanish and Chinese.